yehia67/documentation/blueprints/0.1/tangle-data-storage/architecture.md

 ## Data security

-Because the IPFS is a distrbuted web, anyone who has the IPFS hash can download and read the contents of the file.
+Because the IPFS is a distributed web, anyone who has the IPFS hash can download and read the contents of the file.

 To prevent unauthorized entities from reading the data, you could encrypt it before uploading it to the IPFS node.